Find care and support

 How does it work?

 Once we hear from you, we will give you a call or use your preferred communication method to understand your situation in more detail and let you know whether or not we'll be able to support you.
-We'll then arrange a visit from one of our Equal Care Facilitators.
+We'll then arrange a visit from one of our Team Starters.
 They'll meet with you and anyone else you'd like to be present to have a conversation - they'll ask about what you'd like from the support and what's important to you.
-You'll find out about the care and support workers available and we'll tell you about any volunteer support we're able to connect you with too.
+You'll find out more about how we work, the care and support workers available to join your team and we'll tell you about any volunteer support we're able to connect you with too.

 What's a Team?

 Equal Care Teams are special.
 The person getting support is the person who owns (and in many cases, leads) their Team.
 It is up to them who is in the team and what team members can do.
 It's their team, so family members, friends, neighbours, health and social care professionals, other agency staff and so on can join if that person would like this!
 If they are too unwell to get very involved or would prefer not to for any reason, they can choose a family member or friend or an existing member of their team to help them.
-Every team has a facilitator to support them with problem-solving and checking in to see how things are going.
+Every team has a Team Starter to support them with building their team and your Local Circle is there for problem-solving and checking in to see how things are going.

 Why are you different?

 We are a co-operative, owned by the people who give and receive support.
-We are using technology to ensure much more of the hourly rate can go direct to workers rather than the 50% that's usual for care agencies.
+We are using technology to ensure much more of the hourly rate can go direct to workers and ensure they are paid their wage during times when they are working but not directly caring.
 Receiving care and support all the time can actually make people more unwell, so we help the people getting support to share their skills, experience and kindness with others who will benefit.
 By working in Teams owned by the person getting support, this creates resilient, committed, consistent support.
 This is a far cry from being placed at the mercy of ever-changing rotas.
 People get to know one another, likes, dislikes, what works, what doesn't.
 It is a truly lovely experience to choose and build your own Team :)

 How much does it cost and how much do you pay your support workers?

-Our rates vary from £14 an hour to £18, depending on the rates charged by your care and support worker.
-Everyone offering support through us is (currently) doing so as an independent worker.
+Our rates vary from £20 to £25 an hour, depending on the rates charged by your independent care and support worker.
+Everyone offering support through us chooses whether to work independently or be employed by Equal Care.
 In order to run the platform and ensure we are curating trusted offers of support, we ask for a co-operative contribution of 15% of every hour of support paid for and a contribution from workers of 5% of their fee.
 This is much, much lower than traditional agencies (typically 50%).
-Workers tend to get between £12-£15 per hour.
-Because the fee is a contribution to enable the co-op to sustain itself, not an exercise in maximising profit, we shall be reducing it as we grow.
+Our independent workers tend to get between ££15-£20 per hour and our employed workers are paid a salary at the Real Living Wage of £21,255 per year for a full-time role.
+The fee is a contribution to enable the co-op to sustain itself, not an exercise in maximising profit.

 Do I have to join the co-operative in order to get support?